Listerine-debug/widgetsPad/README.md

 ## Features

 Made the basics:
-	Can write onto panel
+	Can write onto panel,
-	Can Save File / Save As
+	Can Save File / Save As,
-	Can open multiple instances
+	Can open multiple instances,
 	Can open file from explorer

 ## Version